gmc-norr/config-files/README.md

 - `PLUMBER_PIPELINE_HOME`: should point to local path of the pipeline repo (is set when using plumber).
 - `PLUMBER_PIPELINE_CONFIG`: should point to the local path of the pipeline config (is set when using plumber).
 - `PLUMBER_REFERENCE_DATA`: should point to the directory containing all required reference files required for the pipeline.
-- `PLUMBER_ASSETS_PATH`: should point to the assets directory of the local pipeline config.
+- `PLUMBER_PIPELINE_ASSETS`: should point to the assets directory of the local pipeline config (is set when using plumber).

 ## Plumber integration